Computer Information Systems Technology

 CIS 246 : Ethical Hacking

 This course emphasizes scanning, testing, and securing computer systems.
 The lab-intensive environment provides opportunities to understand how perimeter defenses work and how hackers are able to compromise information systems.
 With awareness of hacking strategies, students learn to counteract those attempts in an ethical manner.
-Offered only on the Shoals campus in the summer semester.

 Credits